-For details, see Scripting File Vault View Setup on page 69.
+For details, see Scripting File Vault View Setup on page 73.

-To deploy a client admin image using Windows 2003 Server Active Directory:
+To deploy a client admin image using Windows Server 2008 Active Directory:

 - Create an administrative image (EnterprisePDM.msi) in a network location that is accessible by UNC path to all systems where Enterprise PDM should be deployed.
-For details, see Creating an Enterprise PDM Client Administrative Image on page 56. - 2.
-From the Windows Start menu, click All Programs > Administrative Tools > Active Directory Users and Computers. - 3.
+For details, see Creating an Enterprise PDM Client Administrative Image on page 53. - 2.
+Open the Control Panel and click System and Security > Administrative Tools > Active Directory Users and Computers. - 3.
 Create a security group, or use an existing security group.

-To create a security group: - a) Right-click Users and select New > Group. - b) In the New Object Group dialog box, type a Group name. - c) Under Group type, select Security and click OK. - 4.
-Add the computers where Enterprise PDM should be deployed. - To add domain computers to the security group: - a) Right-click the security group and select Properties. - b) On the Members tab, click Add and add the computers. - 5.
-Right-click the top domain container (or any top organizational unit (OU) containing the target computers) and select Properties. - 6.
-Create a new policy object: - a) In the container's Properties dialog box, on the Group Policy tab, click New. - b) Name the policy object and click OK.
+To create a security group:

+- a) In the Active Directory User and Computers dialog box, right-click Users and select New > Group. - b) In the New Object Group dialog box, type a Group name. - c) Under Group type, select Security and click OK. - 4.
+Add the computers where Enterprise PDM should be deployed.

+To add domain computers to the security group:

+- a) Right-click the security group and select Properties. - b) On the Members tab, click Add and add the computers. - 5.
+Exit the Active Directory User and Computers dialog box. - 6.
+In the Control Panel, click System and Security > Administrative Tools > Group Policy Management.

-- 7. Select the new policy object and click Properties. - 8.
-In the policy object's Properties dialog box, on the Security tab, click Add to add the security group that contains the computers (created in Step 3.) - Select the security group.
-To assign the policy to the group, under Permissions, for the Apply Group Policy permission, click Allow.
-If you do not want to set the policy on other domain groups, select each group and clear the Allow checkbox for Apply Group Policy. - 10.
-Click OK. - 11.
-Select the new group policy object again and click Edit. - 12.
-In the Group Policy Object Editor, navigate to Computer Configuration > Software Settings > Software Installation. - 13.
-Right-click and select New > Package. - 14.
+- 7. In the Group Policy Management console, create a new group policy for the security group you created in steps 3 and 4. - 8.
+Expand Group Policy Objects in the forest and domain that contains the new group policy and select the group policy. - 9.
+In the right pane, on the Settings tab, right-click Computer Configuration and click Edit. - 10.
+In the Group Policy Management Editor, navigate to Computer Configuration > Policies > Software Settings > Software Installation. - 11.
+Right-click and select New > Package. - 12.
 Browse to the EnterprisePDM.msi file in the location where you created the Enterprise PDM client administrative image.